Top 9 Places to visit in Belgium

 The area around Passchendaele and all of Flanders is scattered with the remnants of a war.
-Although ending 100 years ago, scars of devastation are still vivid and distinctively real.
+Although ending over 100 years ago, the scars of devastation are still vivid and distinctively real.

 9. Coastal Belgium

-One thing’s for sure, this stretch of coastline is surprisingly upmarket, boasting designer stores and affluent restaurants.
-An abundance of recreational activities such as walks among marked trails through the vast sand dunes.
+However, this stretch of coast is surprisingly upmarket, boasting a selection of designer stores and many affluent restaurants, as well as an abundance of recreational activities, such as scenic walking trails through vast sand dunes.

-A 67km coastal tram links the towns along the coast, making it the longest in the world!
-So you can even just park up and hop on to save driving.
+There’s also a 67km coastal tram which links the towns along the coast, making it the longest in the world – quite something.
+So, there’s no need to worry about transport.